httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 Upon receiving an Expect-CT violation report, the report server MUST respond with a 2xx (Successful) status code if it can parse the request body as valid JSON, the report conforms to the format described in
-{{generating-a-violation-report}}, and it recognizes the hostname in the "hostname" field of the report.
+{{generating-a-violation-report}}, and it recognizes the scheme, hostname, and port in the "scheme", "hostname", and "port" fields of the report.
 If the report body cannot be parsed, or the report does not conform to the format described in
-{{generating-a-violation-report}}, or the report server does not expect to receive reports for the hostname in the "hostname" field, the report server MUST respond with a 4xx (Client Error) status code.
+{{generating-a-violation-report}}, or the report server does not expect to receive reports for the scheme, hostname, or port in the report, then the report server MUST respond with a 400 Bad Request status code.

 As described in {{sending-report}}, future versions of this specification may define new report formats that are sent with a different top-level key.
-If the report server does not recognize the report format, the report server MUST respond with a 5xx (Server Error) status code.
+If the report server does not recognize the report format, the report server MUST respond with a 501 Not Implemented status code.

 If the report's "test-report" key is set to true, the server MAY discard the report without further processing but MUST still return a 2xx (Successful)